MaryJay787/100-days-of-code/r1-log.md

 ### R1D15
 (I don't know how the days don't match for the log but I am fixing it now.)
 Currently trying not to be frustrated with all the errors I am running into with trying to pull data from a hash.

+### R1D16
+Started to realized I was skipping some steps so I am going backwards to right some mistakes.